Carpk/coding-challenges/README.md

 Command line solver that imports filed from 'unsolved' file and creates solutions for them.
 Orginally done in a group project, I couldnt sway the group to create a solution the way I envisioned, so this was my own solution.
 I feel its not too far away from a recursive formula.

 `ruby sudoku.rb`

+### Tic-Tac-Toe

+Can you beat the unbeatable?
+Try your skills at tic-tac-toe vs the computer's AI.

+'ruby tictactoe.rb'